jasonyux/FastKASSIM/README.md

 			"""
 			return params["value1"] + params["value2"]
 	```
-2. Then, what `params` to be passed into the `kernel` function is can be specified during the intialization of the `MyKassim` class:
+2. Then, what `params` will be passed into the `kernel` function is specified during the intialization of the `MyKassim` class:
 	```python
 	from fkassim.kassim.Kassim import Kassim